mopinion/mopinion-sdk-ios-web/README.md

 * trigger: `passive` or `proactive`.
 A passive form always shows when the event is triggered.
 A proactive form only shows once, you can set the refresh duration after which the form should show again.
 * submit: allow opening a proactive form until it has been submitted at least once.
 This affects the trigger rule, to allow opening a form more than once.
 Support for this appeared in SDK version 0.4.3.
 * percentage (proactive trigger): % of users that should see the form
-* date: only show the form at at, after or before a specific date or date range
+* date: only show the form at, after or before a specific date or date range
-* time: only show the form at at, after or before a specific time or time range
+* time: only show the form at, after or before a specific time or time range
 * target: only show the form for a specific OS (iOS or Android) and optional list of versions.